jdeneef/ha_buienalarm/README.md

 **Installation requires copying files to your homeassistant configuration and updating home assistant configuration, so some homeassistant knowledge is required**

+What does it do:
+- Create sensors for precipitation forecast
+- add a graph showing the expected rain for the next 2 hours, sort of following buienalarm app
+- add a true/false sensor triggering to true when rain is expected coming 5-30 mins approx, used for eg opening sun screens etc.

 # Installation
 This setup adds a [RESTful integration](https://www.home-assistant.io/integrations/rest/) to your homeassistant, polling the api every 5mins.
 To make the data visible I added a plotly graph showing sort of the same chart as the buienalarm app.